Monitoring Representatives and Agreement Renewal Procedures

 6. Records management

-As detailed in Table 1 above, representative details are recorded in the institution’s database and original signed agreements between the representative and the institution are filed and saved.
+As detailed in Table 1 above, signed representative agreements and personal details are recorded in the Institution’s database.

 International Representative Policy